Well, the windows & frames have for the time being, Won!

 How to make the beveled edge?

-I looked through my various milling bits and came up with two likely candidates.
+I looked through my various milling bits and came up with two likely

 These are counter sink tips.